OK, so here's the deal. What if you were offered

 But don't be lazy - don't wait for the inspiration.
 Try to create the inspiration.
 Get excited about travelling to China, or conversing with Chinese people in your local area.

-And if you really think it's better to focus on learning, and to not worry about your motivations, then ask yourself .... who is going to become fluent first?
+really think it's better to focus on learning, and to not worry about your motivations, then ask yourself .... who is going to become fluent first?
 Will it be the person who only has access to one podcast series, one textbook and one dictionary (but who has a million bucks resting on fluency)?
 Or will it be the person who had access to lots of podcasts, many textbooks, medical research papers into the optimal way to memorise lists - but no real interest in becoming fluent?

 Motivation